 As summer football camps ramp up and young athletes get ready for summer and fall sports, it’s important for parents and kids alike to take important steps to prevent injury.

-Robert E. Berry, D.O., an orthopaedic surgeon and sports medicine specialist on the medical staff at Baylor Regional Medical Center at Plano, offers these tips.
+Robert E. Berry, DO, an orthopedic surgeon and sports medicine specialist on the medical staff at Baylor Regional Medical Center at Plano, offers these tips.